Chapter 46:

 "Call the medical trauma dep."
 He murmured to the closest junior.

-The needle had the atrophy dose installed already and the vein won't handle any more sudden movements.
+The needle had the atrophy dose installed already, and the vein won't handle any more sudden movements.

 "I-I'm S-sorry!
 I didn't mean to I swear!"
 The patient apologized frantically as he grabbed gloves to wear.

 "It's alright!
 I just need to adjust the cannula, can I?"
 The friendly demeanor was almost tone deaf to the tense situation.
-But fear couldn't be reasoned with and the dose wasn't suppose to stay in room temperature for too long.
+But fear couldn't be reasoned with and the dose wasn't supposed to stay in room temperature for too long.

-He approached as her nerves settled down a bit though her eyes opened wide and her breath hitched when he touched the cannula.
+He approached as her nerves settled down a bit, though her eyes opened wide and her breath hitched when he touched the cannula.

 "Y-Yes!
-I did it, put the documents and all sir!"
-She answered quickly as she's defending herself from an up coming punishment.
+I did it, put the documents and all, sir!"
+She answered quickly as she's defending herself from an upcoming punishment.

 "That's great!
 We appreciate you!"

-One youngster took mental notes as the surgeons hands installed the needle instrument to the cannula pipe swiftly, while looking the patient in the eyes and nodding along.
+One youngster took mental notes as the surgeon's hands installed the needle instrument to the cannula pipe swiftly, while looking the patient in the eyes and nodding along.
 Hands so light the patient isn't feeling the big needle.

 He dragged the admission conversation, asking about the waiting area and if the sofa was comfy and whatnot.
 It was a long injection after all.

-Fortunately it finished without any other hurdles.
+Fortunately, it finished without any other hurdles.

 "Surg!
 How did you do that?"
 The young guy from earlier asked.